ken0361/Group_Project/Portfolio/System Design.md

 ### Web application:

-The responsive web application is mainly designed for students who want to query the information of books in the certain library and make the reservation instantly.
-Also, the user could receive the notification from the librarian (M5stack) directly when the book return to the library immediately.
+Our responsive web application is mainly designed for students who want to query the information of books in the certain library and make their reservation instantly.
+Also, the user can receive the notification from the librarian (M5stack) directly when the book return to the library immediately.

 <img src="./images/web1.jpg" width = "400" height = "300" align=center />